Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 In a NN, each neuron in a layer is connected to every neuron in the previous layer.
 These dense connections in a NN lead to remarkably high memory usage while learning to classify images.

 In a convolutional neural network (CNN), the neurons are arranged in 3 dimensions (width, height and depth) and are connected only to some neurons in the previous layer.
 This ordering of neurons is known as a convolution filter.
 This filter is convolved across the width and height of the input space to learn features.
-The parameters of the convolution filter remain same or shared for every location of the input space.
+The parameters of the convolution filter are shared for every location of the input space.
 The local connectivity between neurons and parameter sharing reduce memory consumption significantly, making them highly efficient to learn features from images.

 A CNN is a sequence of layers where every layer transforms the data through a differentiable function [9].
 The three main layers are: